leonlinsx/minimal-mistakes/_posts/2020-10-14-magic-the-gathering.md

 5. An actual example in this case.
 Uro has since [been banned](https://gamerant.com/magic-the-gathering-uro-ban/ "ban") for being too powerful.
 Banned from what exactly?
 It makes sense to ban a card from competitions, but how can you stop someone playing them in casual formats?
 That's a question that's related to the controversy, so read on.
 6. Alpha and Beta are actual sets in Magic, but it's a fake example this time.
 I think that any cards in Alpha were also printed in Beta, and [some new cards were actually added in Beta](https://mtg.gamepedia.com/Beta "beta")
 7. Some of the changes include potentially playing against more than one player, having more cards in your deck, having cards restricted to a certain type, and having a special card - your "Commander".
 Commander was also known as Elder Dragon Highlander, due to its origins of people playing with certain dragon cards as their commanders.
+8. This isn't the first time Wizards has done external IP, having created sets such as Arabian Nights or Three Kingdoms that are based on exactly what they're named for.
+I'm leaving that out in the main text for simplicity.
+9. Considering that [alters](https://magicalter.com/ "alter") are a thing and [harmless offering](http://www.mtgmintcard.com/articles/writers/freyalise/holistic-wisdom-10-cutest-cards-ever "harm") is a legal card, I don't find the complaint that different IPs will ruin the game as strong as the arguments that I'll detail later.
+It does matter to a vocal group of players though.

 *If you liked this, sign up for my [finance and tech newsletter:](https://avoidboringpeople.substack.com/ "ABP")*